 Don’t skip meals.
 Missing a meal sets you up to overeat.
 Having five to six mini-meals is a solution, as long as you don't go overboard on calories.

 Eat less salt.
-Salt can raise blood pressure.
+Excess salt can raise blood pressure.
 Adding foods rich in other minerals such as potassium, magnesium, and calcium is also important.